s22s/pre-lt-raster-frames/README.md

 ## <a name="documentation" href="#documentation"></a>Documentation

-See [the docs] for examples on how to use it.
+See [the user docs](https://s22s.github.io/raster-frames/) for setup and examples on how to use it.

+For a list of available UDFs, go [here](https://s22s.github.io/raster-frames/reference.html).

+Scaladoc API Documentation is available [here](https://s22s.github.io/raster-frames/latest/api/index.html).

 ## <a name="copyright" href="#copyright"></a>Copyright and License